httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Clarify client behavior for 413 responses.
 * Remove Accept-Patch from OPTIONS responses.
 * Allow upload creation requests with no content regardless of the `min-append-size` limit.
-* Remove nominative languages addressing the lost final response
+* Remove nominative languages addressing the lost final response.
 * Allow `max-age` limit to decrease as expected.
+* Redefine Upload-Complete on the server side.

 ## Since draft-ietf-httpbis-resumable-upload-10
 {:numbered="false"}